garrettheel/angular-treetable/README.md

 ### Define node template(s)

 Use the `tt-node` directive in your templates to define your table row.
-You can provide an `is-branch` attribute to indicate whether the branch can be expanded.
+The optional `is-branch` attribute indicates whether the branch can be expanded.

 You can define your template on the same page as the table: